CzternastyHembre/IT1901-ITP/casino/ui/src/main/java/ui/README.md

 ### RouletteController

 In this controller there is most of the logic used in the Roulette JavaFX, only the chips are made by the use of **CasinoElements**.
 The rest of the JavaFX is in this controller.
 The controller uses **Roulette.fxml**, which is a pretty simple FXML file.
 Most of the UI is written in code.
-This controller also extends **CasinoMenu** so it can use all of the menuItems to manuever between the menus.
+This controller also extends **CasinoMenu** so it can use all of the menuItems to maneuver between the menus.

 ## Slots